 We use our own wonderful cuts of beef and lamb in the kitchen.
 But the farm itself is also rich with rhubarb, gooseberries, elderflowers, wild garlic, apples, plums, pears, crab apple trees and blackberry bushes, all supplying an abundance of produce.
 Come September, the fields are white over with fresh mushrooms and local shoots supply us with a varied selection of Game.

 The small kitchen garden also sits adjacent to the venue and is the perfect place for growing fresh produce.
 The very freshest of vegetables and herbs are collected daily from our kitchen garden and eggs are collected from our chuck chucks.

 We work with our gardeners to make it productive all year round and to grow a wide variety of vegetables, herbs and fruits, coupled with our fantastic meat, to give us inspiration for our seasonal menus.

 For this reason we don’t confirm our menus until the week before.
 We work with our land and seasons to use local, seasonal and beautiful produce.

-£40 per person includes drinks on arrival, canapes, and a 2 course feast.
+£50 per person includes drinks on arrival, canapes, a 2 course feast and coffee and mints.